The Community Foundation is proud to offer Scholarship Funds that are awarded in accordance with the donor's wishes.

 Scholarship Fund Grants will be awarded on an objective and nondiscriminatory basis using policies approved in advance by the Community Foundation’s Board of Directors.
 All members of each Scholarship Advisory Committee will be appointed by the Community Foundation’s Board of Directors by name on an annual basis before the scholarship process begins.
 Neither the donor nor any party related to the donor may control the Scholarship Advisory Committee, directly or indirectly.

-The 2020 Scholarship Funds List includes the name, description, eligibility criteria and application deadlines of all scholarship funds administered by the Community Foundation.
+The 2021 Scholarship Fund List includes the name, description, eligibility criteria and application deadlines of all scholarship funds administered by the Community Foundation.
 All due dates are listed here.

 Application Evaluations and Scholarship Awards